cea-trust-platform/cea-trust-platform.github.io/about.md

 - **2009 :** v1.6 - Data structure revamped

-- **2015 :** v1.7 - Separation TRUST & TrioCFD + switch to open source
+- **2015 :** v1.7 - Separation **TRUST** & TrioCFD + switch to open source

 - **2019 :** v1.8 - New polyheadral discretization (PolyMAC)

 - **2021 :** v1.8.4 - Multiphase problem + Weakly Compressible model

-- **2022 ... :** Modern C++ code (templates, CRTP, ...), support GPU (NVidia/AMD), remove MACROS, ...
+- **2022 :** v.1.9 - Modern C++ code (templates, CRTP, ...), start of GPU porting (NVidia/AMD), remove MACROS

+- **2025 :** v.1.9.6 - Support 64 bits integer, VEF discretisation fully ported on GPU

 # Use and application domains

-TRUST is capable of simulating laminar flows without any turbulence modeling, and it can also be used to simulate turbulent flows using a DNS approach.
-However, if a user intends to simulate a turbulent flow with a specific turbulence model, TrioCFD is required.
+**TRUST** is capable of simulating laminar flows without any turbulence modeling, and it can also be used to simulate turbulent flows using a DNS approach.
+However, if a user intends to simulate a turbulent flow with a specific turbulence model, you need to couple **TRUST** with TrioCFD is required.

-TRUST serves as a kernel for several independent private projects.
-As all the base classes and numerical methods are available in TRUST, building an application for a specific domain becomes easier by basing the project on TRUST.
+**TRUST** serves as a kernel for several independent private projects.
+As all the base classes and numerical methods are available in **TRUST**, building an application for a specific domain becomes easier by basing the project on **TRUST**.
 This is known as Build an Application Linked to Trio_U Kernel (BALTIK).

-TRUST is now the foundation for several applications related to nuclear studies and safety, neutronics, porous media, batteries, fuel cells, and more.
+**TRUST** is now the foundation for several applications related to nuclear studies and safety, neutronics, porous media, batteries, fuel cells, and more.

-# How to compile TRUST ?

-In order to clone and compile the TRUST platform via a git configuration, open a bash terminal and simply execute the commands available in this **[README](https://github.com/cea-trust-platform/trust-code#readme)**.